eyedeekay/WarSMS/README.md

 **THIS VERSION IS DELIBERATELY DISABLED** A cursory reading of the code will allow you to enable it.
 It will remain so until I'm clear on the legal issues.
+Strictly speaking, I haven't created this tool yet.
+But it's 3 very essential lines of code away from working.